LowikC/kaggle_sealion/README.md

 - Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
 - I have all data on AWS, so it should be quite fast to train some models.

--- The fist submission can be all 0 (I already know that the public LB gives 29 for this).
--- The second can be just the mean of each classes.
-- Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
-- I have all data on AWS, so it should be quite fast to train some models.

--- The fist submission can be all 0 (I already know that the public LB gives 29 for this).
--- The second can be just the mean of each classes.
-- Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
-- I have all data on AWS, so it should be quite fast to train some models.

--- The fist submission can be all 0 (I already know that the public LB gives 29 for this).
--- The second can be just the mean of each classes.
-- Then, I will retry to work on a simpler CNN model: finetune inception or resnet, convert to fully convolutionnal (or not), create a heatmap, and use it to predict counts.
-- I have all data on AWS, so it should be quite fast to train some models.
-- Tested submissions:
--- mean get 27 on LB vs 33 on local CV
 -- The absolute value seems wrong on local CV, but the relative value is ok:I got 38 for all-0 (29 on LB), which is higher than 33 for mean prediction (vs 27 on LB).
 -- By using a different random split, that guaranty a similar mean, I got something closer to the public LB result (24.7 (vs 27.5) and 30.23 (vs 29)
 - For small patches for pups, disk I/O is the bottleneck.
 I need a better way to load and create random patches...